-From the remaining 7974, we produced two datasets for inclusion into models; our first dataset mapped observed occurrence of rainfed rice per 18 km (binary variable; 1 = high occurrence of rainfed rice areas, 0 = low occurrence of rainfed rice area, subsequently termed ‘presence’ and ‘absence’).
-All 18 km where rainfed rice occupied ≥ 15% of the were classified as presences (n = 1171) and remaining were classified as absences (n = 6803; Fig 1a).
-Models have been shown to perform best when the harvested area is above 10%-15% of the gridded area being modelled (Watson et al., 2015). e tested the sensitivity of our findings to thresholds at 10% and 20% and found our main conclusions were not affected by our choice of threshold value (Fig S2, Appendix A).
-Our second dataset quantified the area of rainfed rice cultivation per 18 km (continuous variable (ha), subsequently termed observed ‘extent’; Fig 1b).
+From the remaining 7974 cells, we produced two datasets for inclusion into models; our first dataset mapped observed occurrence of rainfed rice per 18 km cell (binary variable; 1 = high occurrence of rainfed rice areas, 0 = low occurrence of rainfed rice area, subsequently termed ‘presence’ and ‘absence’).
+All 18 km cells where rainfed rice occupied ≥ 15% of the cells were classified as presences (n = 1171 cells) and remaining cells were classified as absences (n = 6803 cells; Fig 1a).
+Models have been generally shown to perform best when the harvested area is above 10%-15% of the gridded area being modelled (Watson et al., 2015).
+We tested the sensitivity of our findings to different thresholds at 10% and 20%, and we found that our main conclusions were not largely affected by our choice of threshold value (Fig S2, Appendix A).
+Our second dataset quantified the area of rainfed rice cultivation per 18 km cell (continuous variable (ha), subsequently termed observed ‘extent’; Fig 1b).